Sri-2488/Azure_Secure_Hub-Spoke_infrastructure_with_PrivateEndpoint_and_LoadBalancing/README.md

 - Allowed port HTTP(80) for web traffic and Azure Load Balancer probes.

 <b2> Azure Firewall </b2>
-- Azure Firewall is deployed to route all the outband traffic in the network through a firewall by configuring USer Definied Routes(UDR).
+- Azure Firewall is deployed to route all the outband traffic in the network through a firewall by configuring User Definied Routes(UDR).
 - Created the firewall network rule to allow the ports 80 and 443 to access https://google.com in the vms browser, got the desired output.
 - It controlls Internet access centrally.